awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-person-search-videos.md

 The following is an example JSON response from `GetFaceSearch`\.

 The response includes an array of people \(`Persons`\) detected in the video whose faces match a face in the input collection\.
-An array element, [ PersonMatch ](API_PersonMatch.md), exists for each time the person is matched in the video\.
-Each `PersonMatch` includes an array of face matches from the input collection, [ FaceMatch ](API_FaceMatch.md), information about the matched person, [ PersonDetail ](API_PersonDetail.md), and the time the person was matched in the video\.
+An array element, [PersonMatch](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_PersonMatch.html), exists for each time the person is matched in the video\.
+Each `PersonMatch` includes an array of face matches from the input collection, [FaceMatch](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_FaceMatch.html), information about the matched person, [PersonDetail](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_PersonDetail.html), and the time the person was matched in the video\.

 ```
 {